AlessandroMinali/rye/views/extra.md

     def segment
       path("[^\\/]+")
     end
 which is just a specific `:path` call, and we already know how those work.
-Needless to say after putting all these into the `*arg ` array the first line of `:on` kicks us out since `@matched` has been set to `true`.
+Needless to say after putting all these into the `*arg ` array the first line of `:on` kicks us out since `@matched` has been already set to `true`.
 None of the lambdas or the nested block are evaluated.

 The next line has a single call to the `:also` method: